 One of the most immediate benefits of cross merchandising is a higher average transaction value.
 You’re not just selling one item; you’re selling a complete solution or idea.
 When you place grilling tools next to the meat counter or phone cases next to the latest smartphones, you’re making it incredibly easy for customers to make impulse buys.
 In fact, the average shopper spends over $300 on impulse purchases every month.
 By strategically pairing products, you capture a piece of that unplanned spending and encourage customers to add more to their carts.
 This approach increases revenue per customer without you having to spend more on marketing to attract new foot traffic.

-Move Products Faster
+Move Products Off the Shelves Faster

 Every retailer has them: products that just don't move as quickly as you’d like.
 Cross merchandising offers a powerful way to give these slow-sellers a new lease on life.
 By pairing a less popular item with a bestseller, you increase its visibility and give it context.
 For example, placing a specialty olive oil next to a popular brand of artisanal bread can introduce customers to a product they might have otherwise overlooked.
 This strategy helps you clear out stagnant inventory, reduce the need for markdowns, and improve your overall inventory turnover.
 A well-thought-out display design can make these pairings look natural and appealing.